trixiahorner/honeyuser/README.md

 When we click on our new View we will see 4 events associated with the Frank account being created:
 <br>
 <br>
-### STEP 5: Back in the Windows command prompt, we will spray some passwords on our local system
+### STEP 5: Back in the Windows command prompt, we will simulate a password spray on our local system
+We created a rule that whenever someone accesses the Frank account, it will generate an alarm.
+So, if an attacker is on our network and attempting to authenticate, we should be alerted.
 ```
 powershell
 Set-ExecutionPolicy Unrestricted